chinamike65/hugo-tuolesi/content/book3/book3en.md

 1. The sinful karma of the body ................................................
 93

-2. The karma of language………………..
+2. The karma of language ………………..
 94

 (1) The sin of slandering the guru...
 95

-(2) The karma of violating the teacher's words ...
+(2) The karma of not following the teacher's words ...
 99

-3. The sinful karma of the mind……………….
+3. The sinful karma of the mind ……………….
 100

 (1) Sinful karma of being angry with the guru...
 101

-(2) Paying attention to the sinful karma of finding the guru's flaws...
+(2) Paying attention to the sinful karma of finding the guru's flaws ...
 102

-(3) Sin of Seeing the guru as an ordinary person..
+(3) Sin of Seeing the guru as an ordinary person ..
 109

 (4) The sin of despising the guru...
 110